-Term FTR Auction.
-The 2015 to 2016 Annual FTR Auction generated \$936.3 million in net revenue, up from \$748.6 million for the 2014 to 2015 Annual FTR Auction.
-The Monthly Balance of Planning Period FTR Auctions generated \$25.8 million in net revenue for all FTRs for the 2015 to 2016 planning period, up from \$12.5 million for the same time period in the 2014 to 2015 planning period.

-- Revenue Adequacy.
+- Volume.
+In the first ten months of the 2015 to 2016 planning period Monthly Balance of Planning Period FTR Auctions 2,154,584 MW (9.3 percent) of FTR buy bids and 1,098,875 MW (24.4 percent) of FTR sell offers cleared. - Price.
+The weighted-average buy-bid cleared FTR price in the Monthly Balance of Planning Period FTR Auctions for the first ten months of the 2015 to 2016 planning period was \$0.21, up from \$0.18 per MW for the same period in the 2014 to 2015 planning period. - Revenue.
+The Monthly Balance of Planning Period FTR Auctions generated \$31.1 million in net revenue for all FTRs for the 2015 to 2016 planning period, up from \$17.3 million for the same time period in the 2014 to 2015 planning period. - Revenue Adequacy.
 FTRs were paid at 100 percent of the target allocation level for the 2015 to 2016 planning period.
 This high level of revenue adequacy was primarily a result of actions taken by PJM to reduce the level of available ARRs and FTRs.
-PJM's actions included PJM's assumption of higher outage levels and PJM's decision to include additional constraints (closed loop interfaces) both of which reduced system capability in the FTR auction model.
+PJM's actions included PJM's decision to assume higher outage levels and PJM's decision to include additional constraints (closed loop interfaces) both of which reduced system capability in the FTR auction model.
 PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs. - Profitability.
 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
-In 2015, FTRs were profitable overall, with \$453.5 million in profits for physical entities, of which \$325.9 million was from selfscheduled FTRs, and \$182.3 million for financial entities.
+In 2016, FTRs were profitable overall, with \$68.8 million in profits for physical entities, of which \$61.2 million was from self-scheduled FTRs, and \$46.9 million for financial entities.